IF is an around-the-clock celebration of improvised arts.

 IF 2023

-Our fourth annual 24-hour improvisation festival returned on October 20–21, 2023!
-IF 2023 featured robust, in-person programming inside Guelph’s new state-of-the-art performance space, ImprovLab, and in other venues across the University of Guelph campus—and folks around the globe tuned in online for a stream of digital events.
+Our fourth annual 24-hour improvisation festival returned on October 20–21, 2023.
+IF 2023 featured robust, in-person programming inside Guelph’s new state-of-the-art performance space, ImprovLab, and in other venues across the University of Guelph campus—and folks around the globe tuned in online for a stream of both live and pre-recorded events.

 Centred on the theme Restless Imagination: Improvising the New Normal, IF 2023 showcased legendary and emerging improvisational performers mixing skill, vulnerability, and daring to make meaning out of this moment.